 To start learning, all you have to do is click “Free trial” in the upper right hand side, choose your plan, enter some basic information, give payment details, and start going through the courses.

 Overall, my Team Treehouse review gets a little ding for not having the most intuitive interface, but it’s not a deal breaker.

 Start coding now

 Stop waiting and start learning!
 Get my 10 tips on teaching yourself how to code.

 Team Treehouse Content Quality

 From a technical standpoint, Treehouse content mostly comes in the form of professional videos.
 They look like something you’d see on a high-quality YouTube channel, with great lighting, camera, audio, positioning, etc. You won’t see many PowerPoint slides like on many other online course providers.

-From the actual content standpoint, not just anyone can create a course on the platform.
+As far as the quality of the instructional content goes, Treehouse generally does an amazing job.
+Not just anyone can create a course on the platform.
 All of the instructors work in-house for Treehouse and are experts in their field—and it shows in the quality of the videos and lessons.

-That said, since you can’t read through ratings and reviews from students who’ve taken courses on Team Treehouse (like you can with other course providers), it can be a little trickier to find the right course to take.
+That said, since you can’t read through Treehouse reviews and ratings from students who’ve taken courses on Team Treehouse (like you can with other course providers), it can be a little trickier to find the right course to take.
 It helps if you look up the instructor online to get a better feel for their credentials, and look through the course curriculum to see what they’ll be teaching before you dive in.